-The following activities are exempt from the requirements for submittal and approval of an erosion and sediment control plan and a stormwater management plan under § 145-4, but must comply with the design requirements and performance standards in § 145-6 and 145-7:
+The following activities are exempt from the requirements for submittal and approval of an erosion and sediment control plan and a stormwater management plan under Section 144-4, but must comply with the design requirements and performance standards in Sections 144-6 and 144-7:

-- A. Any agricultural activity which is consistent with an existing, approved soil conservation plan prepared or approved by the Natural Resource Conservation Service; - B. Any logging which is consistent with a existing timber management plan approved under the Forest Cutting Practices Act by Massachusetts Department of Environmental Management;
+A. Any agricultural activity which is consistent with an existing, approved soil conservation plan prepared or approved by the Natural Resource Conservation Service;

-- C. Repairs to any stormwater treatment system deemed necessary and ordered by the Palmer Department of Public Works; - D. Any emergency activity that is immediately necessary for the protection of life, property or the environment, as determined by the Department of Public Works.
+- B. Any logging activity that is consistent with a existing timber management plan approved under the Forest Cutting Practices Act by Massachusetts Department of Environmental Management; - C. Repairs to any stormwater treatment system deemed necessary and ordered by the Palmer Department of Public Works; - D. Any emergency activity that is immediately necessary for the protection of life, property or the environment, as determined by the Department of Public Works. - E. Maintenance of existing landscaping, gardens or lawn areas associated with a single family dwelling; - F. The construction of fencing that will not substantially alter existing terrain or drainage patterns.